 Physiomesh Lawsuit – Hernia Complications

-Ethicon’s Physiomesh is constructed of an artificial plastic, polypropylene, which was intended to minimize inflammation.
-Unfortunately, it appears that it may do the opposite in some patients, doing more harm than good.
+The mesh is constructed of an artificial plastic, polypropylene, which was used to minimize inflammation.
+However, it appears the mesh actually triggers inflammation and causes hernia recurrence in some users.

 - Severe pain

 The product was introduced to the market in 2010 and intended to be used in abdominal surgeries and hernia repair.

 Physiomesh, like many medical devices and drugs, was approved via the FDA’s 510(k) short-cut process.
 This means the product became available to consumers without a thorough evaluation because it was similar to a product already on the market.

 Following numerous reports of hernia recurrence for those using Physiomesh, Ethicon voluntarily withdrew the product from the market in May 2016.
 Problems with the mesh were confirmed via analyses of two separate registries of hernia patients.